Phileosopher/commonplace/legal-crimes.md

 Failure to report a crime: not reporting a crime to authorities (typically only a crime for mandatory reporters)

+Dangerous vehicle operation:

+- Hit and run: causing an accident and not stopping
-Operating/driving under/with the influence (OWI/DWI/DUI): using a controlled substance while operating a vehicle
+- Operating/driving/boating under/with the influence (OWI/OUI/DWI/DUI/BUI): using a controlled substance while operating a vehicle
   - Open container (alcohol): having an opened container of alcohol present in a vehicle
+- Reckless driving: operating a vehicle while not paying attention

 Public intoxication: using a controlled substance in a public place (usually alcohol)